robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/kb-moving-table-to-another-device.md

 #Moving a table to another device.
----
-title: "Moving a table to another device."
+#Moving a table to another device.
 linkTitle: "Moving a table to another device."
 description: >
     Moving a table to another device.